-22. Should pet shops have to register with a relevant authority if they sell dogs?

--  Yes - □ No

-I am surprised that they don't already have to do this, as they are a business - don't they have to have a licence already?

-23. Should it be an offence to fail to register?

-- ⊠ Yes

-- □ No

-- □ Unsure

-- 24. What information and records should a pet shop maintain to ensure compliance with the pet shop provisions can be monitored?

-- $\boxtimes$ Records of where dogs have been sourced from

-- $\boxtimes$ Details of new owners

-- Details of health and behaviour checks

-□ Other - please specify: Length of time dog has been in rescue, breed description and photo.
-Age of dog when sold, microchip number and any conditions of sale.
-I also believe a cooling off period of say, 72 hours, would be useful.
-They should be 'required' under the Act to provide open and transparent access to records.
-They should be required to keep certain records (such as where they sourced their dogs from along with contact details).
+- 22. Should pet shops have to register with a relevant authority if they sell dogs? - X Yes - □ No - □ Unsure - Yes they should have to register with the DPIRD and they should have a license that needs to be renewed subject to assessment. - I am surprised that they don't already have to do this, as they are a business don't they have to have a licence already? - Only legal entities can hold a permit or register. - 23.
+Should it be an offence to fail to register? - X Yes - 🗆 No - Unsure - 24.
+What information and records should a pet shop maintain to ensure compliance with the pet shop provisions can be monitored? - X Records of where dogs have been sourced from - X Details of new owners - X Details of health and behaviour checks - □ Other please specify: - Length of time dog has been in rescue, breed description and photo.
+Age of dog when sold, microchip number and any conditions of sale. - I also believe a cooling off period of say, 72 hours, would be useful. - They should be 'required' under the Act to provide open and transparent access to records. - They should be required to keep certain records (such as where they sourced their dogs from along with contact details).

-- 25. What information and records should a rescue organisation and rescue maintain to ensure pet shops can be monitored and information verified? - 1.
-History of dog while in their care - 2.
+25. What information and records should a rescue organisation and rescue maintain to ensure pet shops can be monitored and information verified?

+- 1. History of dog while in their care - 2.
 Date dog sold from pet shop - 3.
 Date/s dog is taken to pet shop - 4.
-Microchip, breed description, photos for identification - o All records should be matched to microchip details - o photographs of dogs taken from all angles to show colours and colour patterns o Any other identifying marks should also be recorded such as scars and tattoos
+Microchip, breed description, photos for identification - \circ $\;$ All records should be matched to microchip details $\;$ - \circ $\;$ photographs of dogs taken from all angles to show colours and colour patterns

+• Any other identifying marks should also be recorded such as scars and tattoos